gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### `ConfigureableReport` renamed to `ConfigurableReport`

 The (incubating) class `org.gradle.api.reporting.ConfigureableReport` was renamed to `org.gradle.api.reporting.ConfigurableReport` as the original name was misspelled.

+### Test task is skipped when there are no tests

+GRADLE-2702 is fixed and now the test task behavior is more correct: it is skipped when there are no inputs (no tests).
+Previously, in the no-tests scenario, the test task was still executed, testCompile and testRuntime configurations were resolved and an empty html report was generated.
+This change affects the end users only in a good way (faster builds!) but nevertheless it needs to be mentioned as a potentially breaking change
+(no more empty reports, task skipped when no inputs).

 ## External contributions